 Students will be assessed at the initial counseling session for their probability of success in the program and the dietetics profession.
-Students who have not attained the required academic benchmarks (Overall GPA at least 3.0 out of 4.0 and the grade of "C" on all science-based courses) will be advised by the DPD Director to improve GPA and/or retake science-based courses; or continue in the Dietetics Program (with no expectation of receipt of a verification statement) and explore related career options that do not require dietetic registration; or else choose another field or concentration.
+Students who have not attained the required academic benchmarks (Overall GPA of 3.0 or greater out of 4.0 and the grade of "C" on all science-based courses) will be advised by the DPD Director to improve GPA and/or retake science-based courses; or continue in the Dietetics Program (with no expectation of receipt of a verification statement) and explore related career options that do not require dietetic registration; or else choose another field or concentration.